flhoest/Rubrik/README.md

 ## Background

-This project's goal is to provide anyone wo need to script automation a collection of functions that call Rubrik'API.
+This project's goal is to provide anyone wo need to script automation a collection of functions that call Rubrik's API.
 I was facing some challenges around MS SQL DR and I had to start writing some functions to make a good use of what Rubrik is offering.

 ## Getting Started